What to Expect

 When working with a writing professional at the Odegaard Writing & Research Center, a typical session may go like this:

-A writing consultant (either a graduate or advanced undergraduate student) will start by asking you a series of questions about your assignment, what you want to accomplish, the work you have done on it so far, the due date, and your concerns and questions.
-It’s a good idea to bring a copy of the assignment sheet if your professor gave you one and/or any notes you took in class about it.
+Our tutors will start by asking you a series of questions about your assignment, what you want to accomplish, the work you have done on it so far, the due date, and your concerns and questions.
+It’s a good idea to bring the assignment description and/or any notes you took in class about it.
 Answering these questions often helps you to clarify your own goals and intentions for the paper, and helps us to know what to look for as we read the paper with you.

-- If you have not written your paper yet – you and the writing consultant will work together to understand the assignment prompt and determine what is expected of you, perform research (if applicable) to find appropriate academic resources for your paper, brainstorm to determine what direction you might want to take with your paper, and/or outline to help you discover the most effective way to shape and organize your ideas.
+- If you have not written your paper yet – you and a tutor will work together to understand the assignment prompt and determine what is expected of you, perform research (if applicable) to find appropriate academic resources for your paper, brainstorm to determine what direction you might want to take with your paper, and/or outline to help you discover the most effective way to shape and organize your ideas.

 - If you bring a paper draft to your session – then you and the consultant will read what you have brought aloud.
 You may be surprised at how much it helps to hear what you’ve written.
 You’ll both be listening for ways of improving the paper—ways to make it say what you want it to say as clearly and effectively as possible—and you’ll stop along the way to discuss possible changes.